 Precancerous changes usually cause no symptoms.
 In the early stages, cervical cancer may cause no symptoms.

 If the cancer is widespread, it can cause lower back pain and swelling of the legs.
-The urinary tract may be blocked, and without treatment, kidney failure and death can result.
+The urinary tract may be blocked, and without treatment, kidney failure can result.

 Diagnosis of Cervical Cancer

 Papanicolaou (Pap) tests

 Routine Pap tests Screening for Cervical Cancer Sometimes doctors recommend screening tests, which are tests that are done to look for disorders in people who have no symptoms.
 If women have symptoms related to the reproductive system (gynecologic... read more can detect abnormal, precancerous cells (dysplasia) on the surface of the cervix.
 Doctors check women with precancerous cells at regular intervals.
 Dysplasia can be treated, thus helping prevent cancer.